What is Medicare?

 You can use this card to receive a wide range of medical services.
 However, not all services are paid for by Medicare.

 Medicare cards are issued to people enrolled in Medicare.
-You can find registration information at the front of the Medicare enrolment form at the Department of Human Services.
+You can find registration information at the front of the Medicare enrolment form at Services Australia.
 You use your Medicare card when:

 - making a Medicare claim for a paid or unpaid doctor's account